Can Aricept help brain injury patients improve their memory skills?

 Subjective Improvements

+There are subjective reports on the benefits to using Aricept for brain injury.
 In one open-label trial, brain injury patients were given 5 mg of Aricept daily for four weeks.

 In fact, several of them claimed that they could think faster and were able to keep multiple ideas in mind at once.
-Family members also reported that the person’s socialization skills improved while they were on the drug.
+Family members also reported that the subject’s socialization skills improved while they were on the drug.

 Side Effects of Aricept